 Playa Del Carmen is a vibrant, quaint coastal town at the far end of the Yucatan Peninsula, below Cancun and opposite the famous diving island of Cozumel.
 It's a busy little place that sees big foot traffic every day, thanks to the Cruise Ship port, but within an arm's length of the town you have access to Mayan Ruins, the jungle and miles of hypnotic beach.

 Where To Stay

 The Sandos Caracol Eco Resort and Spa is the ecotourism equivalent of a luxury resort with all the bells and whistles.
 It's been built with the utmost respect for the environment; all 957 rooms are solar/wind powered and there are several ongoing environmental initiatives that range from planting trees to protecting sea turtles.
-There is also a strong emphasis on providing guests with an authentic, culturally-integrated program of activities that educate and entertains, while benefitting the Maya community.
+There is also a strong emphasis on providing guests with an authentic, culturally-integrated program of activities that educate and entertain, while benefitting the Mayan community.

 What To Eat